 - Any side effects or adverse reactions you experienced from taking Ondansetron.

 Insurance companies may also request your medical records to verify the information you provide during the application process.
 The purpose of this information is to assess the level of risk you pose as an applicant and determine the premium rates for your life insurance policy.

 What rate (or price) can I qualify for?

-For those who have simply been prescribed Ondansetron after having received some kind of surgical procedure which has since been resolved and is not a symptom of some “type” on ongoing chronic medical condition, there is a really good chance that your Ondansetron prescription isn’t going to be a factor in the outcome of your application.
+For those who have been prescribed Ondansetron after a surgical procedure that has since been resolved and is not a symptom of an ongoing chronic medical condition, there’s a good chance that the Ondansetron prescription won’t be a factor in the outcome of the life insurance application.